AymericFelisiak/front-end-sportsee/README.md

 ## 3. User Profiles

 WARNING : Urls are different if you are using the mocked data or the API.
-To change the endpoint, change value of the paramaters in the config.js file.
+To change the endpoint, change value of the parameters in the config.js file.

 When using mocked data :
 - `http://localhost:3000/user/12`